-The school expects all pupils to bring their own scientific calculator to lessons when required.
-In deciding when pupils use a calculator in lessons the teachers should ensure that:
+The school expects all students to bring their own scientific calculator to lessons when required.
+In deciding when students use a calculator in lessons the teachers should ensure that:

-- pupils' first resort should be mental methods - pupils have sufficient understanding of the calculation to decide the most appropriate method: mental, pencil and paper or calculator - pupils have the technical skills required to use the basic facilities of a calculator constructively and efficiently, the order in which to use keys, how to enter numbers as money, measures, fractions, etc. - pupils understand the four arithmetical operations and recognise which to use to solve a particular problem - when using a calculator, pupils are aware of the processes required and are able to say whether their answer is reasonable - pupils can interpret the calculator display in context (e.g. 5.3 is £5.30 in money calculations) - we help pupils, where necessary, to use the correct order of operations -especially in multi-step calculations, such as $(3.2 1.65) \times (15.6 5.77)$
+- students' first resort should be mental methods - students have sufficient understanding of the calculation to decide the most appropriate method: mental, pencil and paper or calculator - students have the technical skills required to use the basic facilities of a calculator constructively and efficiently, the order in which to use keys, how to enter numbers as money, measures, fractions, etc. - students understand the four arithmetical operations and recognise which to use to solve a particular problem - when using a calculator, students are aware of the processes required and are able to say whether their answer is reasonable - students can interpret the calculator display in context (e.g. 5.3 is £5.30 in money calculations) - we help students, where necessary, to use the correct order of operations -especially in multi-step calculations, such as (3.2 1.65) x (15.6 5.77)